MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Add-MgSecurityCaseEdiscoveryCaseReviewSetQueryTag.md

   - `[ChildTags <IMicrosoftGraphSecurityEdiscoveryReviewTag[]>]`: Returns the tags that are a child of a tag.
   - `[Parent <IMicrosoftGraphSecurityEdiscoveryReviewTag>]`: ediscoveryReviewTag

-TAGSTOREMOVE <IMicrosoftGraphSecurityEdiscoveryReviewTag\[]>: .
+TAGSTOREMOVE <IMicrosoftGraphSecurityEdiscoveryReviewTag[]>: .
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity